 - A high level of interest in both donating and helping from educational institutions and companies

-For this reason, ZeSaBo e.V., founded on June 9, 2018, undertook the task of revising the concept, assuming the role of tenant and operator, and reopening the central warehouse for donations at a new location.
+The ZeSaBo e.V. was founded on 9 June 2018.
+It has set itself the task of revising the concept, assuming the role of tenant and operator and reopening the central warehouse for donations in kind in Bonn at a new location.

 After a long search and many negotiations, the ZeSaBo was able to reopen at its new location in Endenich on April 1, 2019.